 Source: [Trusty 2023].

-Another example of security mechanism in mobile devices that use hardware TEE is Samsung KNOX mechanism [Kanonov 2016].
-It leverages fully hardware TEE provided by Samsung mobile devices or ARM TrustZone.
-It provides mechanisms for boot-time defense, load-time defense, run-time defense and update-time defense [Samsung 2015].
-At hardware level it provides the secure boot and trusted boot, it provides roll-back prevention as well as device root key.
-The later one is used to provide cryptographic operations associated with the device.
+Another example of a security mechanism in mobile devices that uses hardware TEE is the Samsung KNOX mechanism [Kanonov 2016].
+This fully leverages the hardware TEE provided by Samsung mobile devices or the ARM TrustZone.
+It provides mechanisms for boot-time defense, load-time defense, run-time defense, and update-time defense [Samsung 2015].
+At the hardware level, it provides secure boot and trusted boot processes, roll-back prevention, and device root key.
+The last of these is used to provide cryptographic operations associated with the device.

 Self-Check Questions